HannachiHassen/SeleniumTestsInGithubActions/README.md

    6. Start emulator
    7. Run the test

-## Part 12 Manage Dependencies using DepndaBot
+## Part 12 Manage Dependencies using DependaBot
  Automatically create PR to update the dependencies from lower versions to newer version

+## Part 13 Automatically Merge dependaBot Pull Request
+ Automatically merge PR when the unit test/smoke test passed